Performance on the JVM

 This is a question commonly asked.
 The answer is somewhat involved.

 - Machine architecture.
 Different CPU types have different performance and scalability characteristics.
-Orthogonal to that, whether the machine is multicore or has multiple processors communicating via motherboard.
+Orthogonal to that, whether the machine is multicore or has multiple processors communicating via the motherboard.

 - JVM vendor and version.
 Different VMs apply different